Film personalities welcome govt's decision to repeal farm laws, hail farmers for their perseverance | Politics

 Modi, on the occasion of Guru Nanak Jayanti, said the three farm laws will be repealed in the coming Winter session of the Parliament.

 Addressing the nation, he said, ''Today I want to tell everyone that we have decided to repeal all three farm laws.''
-Soon after the announcement, various film celebrities took to social media to express their happiness over the government's decision and praised farmers for their perseverance.
-Sood termed the news as wonderful and not only thanked Modi but farmers also for holding a peaceful protest.
+Soon after the announcement, various film celebrities took to social media to express their happiness.
+Punjabi actor Diljit Dosajh, who has been vocal in his support to farmers during the protest, expressed gratitude to the god. ''Shukar Parmatma Da Nanak Naam CHARDI KALAA Tere Bhane Sarbat Da Bhalad Shukar,'' he wrote on Instagram Stories.
+Actor Sood termed the news as wonderful and not only thanked Modi but farmers also for holding a peaceful protest.

 Sharing a photo of farmers, actor-politician Matondkar expressed her joy over the decision.

-Chadha, 34, posted a photo of her wearing a T-shirt that has a farmer on it and said it will be her outfit of the day.
+Chadha, 34, posted a photo of her wearing a T-shirt which has a farmer on it and said it will be her outfit of the day.

 “Sarbat da bhala! #OOTD,” she said.

-Pannu shared a news clip, which stated, 'PM says 3 farm laws to be withdrawn' and captioned it: "Also…..
-Gurpurab diyaan sab nu vadhaiyaan."
-Actor Gul Panag said it was a lesson for future governments to engage with all the stakeholders when bringing about reform.
-"I wish we didn't have to let the impasse last this long, cause so many lives to be lost.
-And demonize, debase, delegitimize the Farm Protest and the protestors. #Farmlawsrepealed," she wrote.
+Pannu shared a news clip, which stated, ‘PM says 3 farm laws to be withdrawn’ and captioned it: “Also…..
+Gurpurab diyaan sab nu vadhaiyaan.”
+Actor Gul Panag said it was a lesson for the future governments to engage with all the stake holders when bringing about reform.
+“I wish we didn’t have to let the impasse last this long, cause so many lives to be lost.
+And demonise, debase, delegitimise the Farm Protest and the protestors. #Farmlawsrepealed,” she wrote.

 She also expressed her anguish over how farmers were called hooligans, anti-nationals, terrorists, saying this will not be forgotten and forgiven.